thoughtbot/stylelint-config/README.md

 ![thoughtbot](http://presskit.thoughtbot.com/images/thoughtbot-logo-for-readmes.svg)

-thoughtbot stylelint Config is maintained by Tyson Gach and funded by [thoughtbot, inc.][thoughtbot] The names and logos for thoughtbot are trademarks of thoughtbot, inc.
+thoughtbot stylelint Config is maintained and funded by [thoughtbot, inc.][thoughtbot] The names and logos for thoughtbot are trademarks of thoughtbot, inc.